dockercore/dockercore/README.md

-               I'm a self-taught passionate  container development  from  china
+   I'm a  container development   from  china

 About me